 - 9. What if my child is on parole or probation in Nevada and we move to another state?

-1. What is juvenile court in Las Vegas, Nevada?
+2. What is juvenile court in Las Vegas, Nevada?

-Juvenile court is like a criminal court for children in Nevada.
-But instead of charging the kids with crimes, juvenile court alleges them of “being delinquent” or “in need of supervision.”
+Juvenile court in Nevada is like a criminal court for children who allegedly violated the law while under 18 years old.
+Though instead of charging the kids with crimes, juvenile court alleges them of being either

-2. Can children be charged as adults in Las Vegas, Nevada?
+3. Can children be charged as adults?

 Otherwise, the juvenile court has the discretion to transfer cases to criminal court if: